andrewlamm/RateMyTJ/README.md

 ## Technologies Used

 For the backend, I used [ExpressJS](https://expressjs.com/) and [MySQL](https://www.mysql.com/) to host the website and database.
 For the frontend, I used [handlebars](https://handlebarsjs.com/) and used [Tailwind CSS](https://tailwindcss.com/) for the style of the website.
+The icons found on the site are from [Font Awesome](https://fontawesome.com/license).
 I utilized the [noUISlider](https://refreshless.com/nouislider/) library for the slider filter and the [DataTablesJS](https://datatables.net/) library for the tables found on the website.
 For account authentication, I used [OAuth 2.0](https://oauth.net/2/) and [TJHSST Ion](https://tjcsl.github.io/ion/) and hosted the website on [TJHSST Director](https://documentation.tjhsst.edu/services/director).